Surya-Sriramoju/inspection_bot/README.md

 ## Key Features

-- Autonomous navigation in warehouse environments using SLAM.
+- Autonomous navigation in industrial environments using SLAM.
 - Anomaly detection and marking using ArUco markers.
 - Integration with Gazebo for realistic simulation.
 - Continuous integration and code coverage setup on GitHub.